RBingham99/tech242-AWS-linux/week1/day2/linux/README.md

 - `kill` kill followed by a PID will kill a process but make sure you only kill processes that you know exactly what they are doing, to avoid breaking anything.
 You can also put `-9` after kill to make it a brutal kill, which is the strongest kill but that makes it the most dangerous.
 Killing a parent process can create a zombie process.
 - `mvn spring-boot:run` will tell maven to run an application.
 - `mvn spring-boot:start`/`mvn spring-boot:stop` will run your app without stopping terminal interaction and then stop it again.
 - `sed` allows you to edit files in a script.
+It is used like this: `sed -i '/pattern/ a\line 1 of code\nline 2 of code\n' /path/to/file`.
+The `-i` at the begining stands for 'inplace'.
+Where it says pattern you put the line you want to look for in the file (inside the slashes), Always make the line you aer looking for unique.
+The `a` before the first line to insert stands for add/apend so it will be added after the pattern line.
+If you have any forward slashes `/` in your strings you need to put backslashes `\` before them.